Rejecting precedent and Trump, Biden ousts members of the U.S. Commission of Fine Arts

+“President Biden is proud to nominate this extremely qualified and well-respected group of professionals to the Commission on Fine Arts,” a White House official said Tuesday.

+On Monday, the Biden administration sent letters to architect Steven Spandle, landscape architect Perry Guillot, sculptor Chas Fagan and commission chairman Justin Shubow asking for their resignations by 6 p.m. that day or they would face termination.
+Fagan is the only one who resigned, according to Shubow.

 Spandle, Guillot and Fagan were appointed in January to four-year terms by President Donald Trump and made the CFA all White and all male.
 Shubow, who is president of the National Civic Art Society, was appointed to the board in October 2018.
 He was elected chairman in January.
+The commission’s new chairman will be voted on by its seven members; the next meeting is June 17.

 Shubow called the move unprecedented in the commission’s 110-year history and said the commissioners were targeted for their views on classical architecture.